Battle of Rovereto: Result

 The French lost 750 casualties during the day.
 Austrian losses between from 3,000 and 10,000 killed, wounded, and prisoners, plus 25 cannon and 7 colours captured.
 During the night, Davidovich evacuated Trento and fell back to Lavis, a village at the river Avisio and southern frontier of Austrian territory, where he joined Reuss.
 Masséna entered Trento on the morning of 5 September, followed by Vaubois.
-At this time, Bonaparte found out Würmser's plan of marching east into the Brenta valley.
+At this time, Bonaparte found out Wurmser's plan of marching east into the Brenta valley.
 He discarded the strategy of joining Moreau and adopted a very bold plan.

-Far from retiring down the Adige with his whole army, Bonaparte ordered Vaubois to block the gorges north of Trent with 10,000 men, while the remaining 22,000 troops set off in full pursuit of Würmser down the same pass that the Austrians were using.
+Far from retiring down the Adige with his whole army, Bonaparte ordered Vaubois to block the gorges north of Trent with 10,000 men, while the remaining 22,000 troops set off in full pursuit of Wurmser down the same pass that the Austrians were using.
 This was an extremely risky course to pursue, for during the operation the Army of Italy would be wholly dependent on what supplies it could seize locally, and even a temporary check on the Brenta might lead to starvation in the midst of the Alps."

 On 5 September, Vaubois crossed the bridge of the river Avisio, attacked Davidovich at Lavis and drove him farther north.
-Satisfied that Davidovich was no longer a threat, Bonaparte sent Augereau's division to Levico Terme on the trail of Würmser.
+Satisfied that Davidovich was no longer a threat, Bonaparte sent Augereau's division to Levico Terme on the trail of Wurmser.
 Soon, Masséna's troops followed in Augereau's wake.
 This set the stage for the subsequent skirmish at Primolano on 7 September and the Battle of Bassano on 8 September.